5 Ways To Celebrate Public Lands Day

 3. VOLUNTEER

 At its core, National Public Lands Day aims to bring people together with service projects to restore, improve, and protect our parks.
 Volunteer opportunities run the gamut from building trails to planting trees to picking up trash to collecting native seeds—and there are hundreds of them planned across the country.
 Here’s just a sampling of the kinds of opportunities on tap for this year.
-Find an event near you here, or visit publiclands.com to join give-back activities happening near every store location.
+Find an event near you here, or visit publiclands.com to join give-back activities happening near your store location.

 4. LEARN